 Tony joined Hextall Erskine (Hextalls) in 1974 and was Managing Partner from 1991 to 1998.
 In 2002 he moved to Vizard Oldham Brooke Blain (Veale Wasborough Vizards) and in 2012 he joined Royds – now Royds Withy King.

 The “outstanding” Tony Millson was described by The Legal 500 UK as “urbane, unflappable, and has seen it all.
 He gives thoughtful and clear advice and is thorough without unnecessary fussiness”.

 He has been a member of the board of trustees of a number of pension schemes and charities.
-He is currently a trustee of Choice Support.

 Tony’s expertise spans these key areas:-

 1. Re Erskine Trusts, Gregg and another v Pigott EWHC732